 Some tweens and teens react badly because they don’t know what to expect in certain situations.
 Or, just as important, they might not be sure what’s expected of them.

-Fill your child in ahead of time if something is going to be boring or unpleasant.
+Tell your child ahead of time if something is going to be boring or unpleasant.
 You can say things like: “This Saturday I want you to help clean out the garage.
 This should take until about noon.
 But after that you can go hang out with friends.”

 Name their feelings.